Rainbow Writing Alphabet Tracing Cards for Easter

 - Laminate the cards and invite younger preschoolers to finger trace the letter.
 Or use glitter glue to create a “sand paper” sort of texture.

-Easter Activity Pack for Preschoolers
+Printable Easter Activities for Preschoolers

 Want These Easter Bunny Rainbow Writing Cards?